Nimo

 Calculate molar mass by summing atomic masses from the periodic table.

-Check units cancel correctly: g ÷ (g mol-1) gives mol.
+Ensure units cancel correctly; g ÷ (g mol-1) gives mol.

-Keep consistent significant figures; final answer reflects least precise input.
+Maintain consistent significant figures; the final answer reflects the least precise input.

-Use scientific notation for very large or very small masses or mole amounts.
+Use scientific notation for large or small masses or mole amounts.

 Label answers with correct units: mass in g, amount in mol.